RxSwiftCommunity/RxStarscream/README.md

 ### CocoaPods

 RxStarscream is available through [CocoaPods](http://cocoapods.org/).

-Check out the [Get Started](http://cocoapods.org/) tab on [cocoapods.org](http://cocoapods.org/) if this is the first time you're using CocoaPods.

-To use RxStarscream in your project add the following 'Podfile' to your project
+Add the following line to your `Podfile`:

-	platform :ios, '8.0'
-	use_frameworks!

 	pod 'RxStarscream'

 Then run:

 	pod install

 ### Carthage

-Add this to Cartfile
+Add this to your Cartfile

-	github "RxSwiftCommunity/RxStarscream" >= 0.4
+	github "RxSwiftCommunity/RxStarscream"

 Then run:

 	carthage update

 ## Usage examples

-After instal via CococPods or Carthage, you should import the framework.
+After installing via CococPods or Carthage, you should import the framework.

 ```swift
 import RxStarscream